Partnerships and media

 The National Crime Agency estimates that 80,000 people are regularly viewing and sharing indecent images of children.
 The scale of offending means that we all have a part to play in tackling this growing problem.
 That’s why tackling online child sexual abuse and exploitation has become a priority for many statutory and third sector agencies.

-The Home Office’s Serious and Organised Crime Strategy, published in November 2018, committed to continued funding of the Lucy Faithfull Foundation and the Stop It Now!
-Indecent Images of Children Campaign, in place since 2015.
+The Home Office’s Serious and Organised Crime Strategy, published in November 2018, committed to continued funding our the Stop It Now! indecent images of children campaign, in place since 2015.

 We hope that your support for our campaign will not only help us achieve our objectives, but will also help highlight and publicise the work your organisation is doing to tackle the problem.